ZyX7/schain/CONTRIBUTING.md

 "Decision Making" Process
 -------------------------

-The following applies to code changes to the Save Core project, and is not to be confused with overall Save Network Protocol consensus changes.
+The following applies to code changes to the Schain Core project, and is not to be confused with overall Schain Network Protocol consensus changes.

-Whether a pull request is merged into Save Core rests with the project merge maintainers and ultimately the project lead.
+Whether a pull request is merged into Schain Core rests with the project merge maintainers and ultimately the project lead.

 Maintainers will take into consideration if a patch is in line with the general